aaytsai/calaphio_flask-/README.md

 mysql> GRANT ALL ON website.* TO 'website'@'localhost';
 mysql> quit;
 ```
-Now that your database is created, load the data into your database by running
+Now that your database is created, load the data into your database by running.
+This command should take awhile to finish

 ```
 #!bash

-mysql website < website.sql
+sudo mysql website < website.sql
 ```

 You should now have a database ready for development!